NOMADIC BACKPACKER

 Suez Canal - Port Suez to Port Said | Egypt:

-Siwa oasis - Western Egypt, just 40km from the Libyan border
+Siwa Oasis - Western Egypt, just 40km from the Libyan border

 I stayed a week in Aswan, I secured my Sudanese visa, booked my passage on the weekly ferry and read up about Sudan.